 Modulation (PWM) to chop the light output and a pulsed waveform should be

 For initial setup, leave the entire photodiode uncovered.
 Once there

-is a signal, installing an aperture to block all but the centeral 2-3 mm
+is a signal, installing an aperture to block all but the centeral 1 mm or so

 will improve resolution.
 For low power lasers, a preamp may be required.

 A resonant cavity needs to be constructed that can be adjusted precisedly

 between 40 and 45 mm between the surfaces of the mirrors while maintaining

 parallelism with their centers on the same axis.
 One of the mirrors must